top of page

 We recommend you stay for at least 2 weeks to get the most out of your time at our project, and make this a once-in-a-lifetime experience for you!

-All pricing is in South African Rand
+All pricing is in South African rand (ZAR)

-2023 Working Holiday Cost - Private Accommodation
+2024 Working Holiday Cost - Private Accommodation

-2023 Working Holiday Cost - Shared Accommodation at Volunteer Village
+2024 Working Holiday Cost - Shared Accommodation at Volunteer Village

 Please note that our prices are subject to yearly price increase.